 After the system starts, you can try reinstalling the upgrade again or contact Haivision Support for assistance.

-If you choose not to upgrade again, subsequent reboots will require you to perform this procedure.
-Contact Haivision Support for instructions on changing the bootloader's default version.
+If you choose not to upgrade again, subsequent reboots require you to perform this procedure.
+If you wish to change the selected default version, see the following section.